Guide to all things GORE-TEX

 Performance – the ‘normal’ one

 The standard one of the bunch, but don’t let the word standard fool you.
 Although not as breathable or durable as Pro, it is more than adequate for at least 80% of outdoor activities.
-Generally these jackets will have a softer feel and have more ‘hill walking’ type features, whether that be slightly longer in the body, deeper pockets or less voluminous hoods.
+Generally, these jackets will have a softer feel and have more ‘hill walking’ type features, whether that be slightly longer in the body, deeper pockets or less voluminous hoods.
 Modern day Performance Shell Jackets often use the innovative C-Knit Backer Technology , offering a lighter, more breathable and more comfortable feel also.

 Recommended User: For people that need a durable product suitable for prolonged usage in any hill walking environment, or perhaps don’t want to fork out as much for a higher spec.

-Women's Mountain Equipment Saltoro Jacket
+Men's Mountain Equipment Rupal Jacket

 Paclite Plus – the ‘lighter’ one